Please screenshot this page and send it to info@mim-essay.com

 ⭐ Sample Answer (~250 Words)

 I grew up in a close-knit family where problem-solving and responsibility were part of everyday life.
 My mother balanced a full-time job while caring for my grandparents, and I often stepped in to help.
-Those early experiences taught me patience, empathy, and the importance of showing up for people even when it is difficult.
+Those early experiences taught me patience, empathy and the importance of supporting people even when doing so was inconvenient.

 Prompt 2: WHY MBA, WHY OXFORD SAÏD?